-Conventional 'paper chase' research has enabled most MIMMACKS living (2015) in the UK to be linked to a single tree.
-However, those living outside the UK, in particular North America and New Zealand, are harder to link with the UK lines, though they are undoubtedly derived from the same common ancestor
+Conventional 'paper chase' research has enabled most MIMMACKS living (2017) in the UK to be linked to a single tree.
+However, those living outside the UK, in particular North America and New Zealand, have been harder to link with the UK lines, though they are undoubtedly derived from the same common ancestor

 The earliest record of the name MIMMACK which I have found so far is a reference dated 1574 to a Thomas Mimmack who occupied land at Cromwell, Nottinghamshire, and also a slightly earlier record from the 1550s of a case reported in the Star Chamber of a man with a similar name who may have been the same person, in a neighbouring village.

 There are few clues to the origin of the name.
 One possibility is that it arose as a variant of MINNITT, which has a similar geographical distribution in early records – the East Midlands.

 This theory is lent support by the finding of instances of hybrid name forms, e.g. Minnock, Mimmot, etc. during the 16th and 17th century in Nottinghamshire and Lincolnshire.
 Some of these may have been just scribal miscopyings, but others may have reflected genuine indecision on the part of the name-bearers.
 A DNA study might throw light on this hypothesized relationship.
 This ONS excludes MINNITT, however, as the names, whether related or not, have followed separate paths for at least 400 years.